-Tarrant County College Police Department maintains a public crime log of all crimes and alleged crimes that occurred on campus.
+Tarrant County College Police Department maintains a public crime log of all crimes and alleged crimes that occurred on campus, non-campus locations, and Clery-reportable public property that is immediately adjacent to and accessible from the campuses.
 The Daily Crime Log report includes the nature of the crime, the date the crime was reported, the date and time it occurred, the general location of the crime and the disposition of the complaint, if known.
 The crime log for the most recent 60-day period is open to public inspection, upon request, during normal business hours, 8 a.m. to 5 p.m., Monday - Friday, (summer hours 7:30 a.m. to 6 p.m., Monday - Thursday).
-The log is accessible on-site at the May Owen Center, the TCC Opportunity Center, and the Erma C. Johnson Hadley Northwest Center of Excellence for Aviation, Transportation, and Logistics and each campus Police Department.
+The Daily Crime Log is accessible on-site at the Tarrant County College Opportunity Center, the Erma C. Johnson Hadley Northwest Center of Excellence for Aviation, Transportation, and Logistics, and each campus Police Department.
 Any portion of the log that is older than 60 days will be made available for public inspection within two business days of a request.